nextcloud/desktop/doc/branding.rst

 * ``oCSetupSide``: The side area of the connect wizard, account page.
 * ``ocSetupBottom``: The bottom area of the connect wizard, account page
 * ``oCSetupResultTop``: The top area of the connect wizard result page.
-* ``oCSetupFixUrl``: An fixed url to the ownCloud instance.
+* ``oCSetupFixUrl``: A fixed url to the ownCloud instance.
 If this is set, the user can not access the url entry field and it is hidden.

 The keys can be set to either an image file or a `rich text`_ snippet, which must be enclosed with  double quotes.
 Image files must be addressed by the